Prabhas: 2023–present: Resurgence

 In 2025, he appeared in an extended cameo role as Rudra in the film Kannappa (2025), directed by Mukesh Kumar Singh.
-A theatrical re-release of Baahubali: The Epic released on 31 October 2025 to mark the anniversary of the franchise’s debut.
-The re-release presented both Baahubali: The Beginning and Baahubali 2: The Conclusion as a single feature with digitally remastered visuals, enhanced sound, and unreleased footage.
+On 31 October 2025, to commemorate the franchise's anniversary, a special theatrical compilation titled Baahubali: The Epic was released.
+This edition merged Baahubali: The Beginning and Baahubali 2: The Conclusion into a single feature film, enhanced by digitally remastered visuals, upgraded sound design and score, and previously unreleased footage.
+The merged theatrical re-release of the Baahubali franchise set the record for the highest opening day collections for a re-released film in India.